-Brisbane Powerhouse is Queensland’s home for contemporary culture, a magnificent power station of the 1920s reborn as an arts centre on the Brisbane River.
+Located on Jagera Country Brisbane Powerhouse is Queensland’s home of contemporary culture and art.
+A magnificent power station of the 1920s reborn as an arts centre on the Brisbane River (Maiwar).

 With over 1,250 performances and events each year, we offer a program of music, theatre, comedy, dance, film, visual arts, in-conversation, and the digital arts.

 Brisbane Powerhouse features two main stage theatres, three smaller performance venues, gallery spaces, two restaurants and bars (Bar Alto and Mary Mae’s Bar + Kitchen), Powerhouse Store, corporate facilities and one of the best river views in Brisbane.